thededman/m5PaperWeather/README.md

 # m5PaperWeather

 An M5Paper landscape dashboard that shows indoor temperature and humidity alongside a three-day weather forecast pulled from [OpenWeatherMap](https://openweathermap.org/).
+This is the device used for this build. (https://shop.m5stack.com/products/m5paper-esp32-development-kit-v1-1-960x540-4-7-eink-display-235-ppi) Not sure if it will run on m5PaperS3

 ## Features